Coffee Cultivation

 India is one of the major coffee-producing countries in the world, and coffee cultivation is an important agricultural activity in several states of India, including Karnataka, Tamil Nadu, Kerala, and Andhra Pradesh.
 The coffee grown in India is primarily of the Arabica and Robusta varieties.

 Karnataka is the largest coffee-producing state in India, accounting for around 70% of the country’s coffee production.
-The district of Chikmagalur in Karnataka is known as the birthplace of Indian coffee and produces some of the best Arabica coffee in the country.
+The district of Chikmagalur in Karnataka is famous as the birthplace of Indian coffee and produces some of the best Arabica coffee in the country.
 Other major coffee-growing regions in Karnataka include Kodagu, Hassan, and Shimoga.

 In Tamil Nadu, the Nilgiri hills are the main coffee-growing region.
-The coffee grown in this region is mostly of the Arabica variety and is known for its delicate flavor and aroma.
+The coffee grown in this region is mostly of the Arabica variety and is popular for its delicate flavor and aroma.
 The Coorg region in Karnataka and the Wayanad region in Kerala are also important coffee-growing regions in India.

 Coffee cultivation in India is largely done by small-scale farmers who typically grow coffee alongside other crops such as spices, fruits, and vegetables.
 The coffee is usually grown on hillsides at elevations of 1000-1600 meters above sea level, which provides the ideal conditions for coffee cultivation.